chromato99/library-nav/README.md

 # Run on localhost
 1) Download DB data from https://www.data.go.kr/data/15071671/fileData.do or your own DB.
 2) Set MySQL server and table structure as below.
-(If you want to use other table structure, you need to edit source code)
+(If you want to use different table structure, you need to edit source code)
 ![Screenshot from 2021-11-29 13-28-31](https://user-images.githubusercontent.com/20539422/143809094-e616ca9a-2276-4fae-a8ad-b5289775933a.png)

 3) Rename db.template.js to db.js and set with your db configuration.